silen72/BusDashboard/documentation/shield/shield.md

  ![Soldered and attached](images/soldered.png)

 ## How does it work?

 It has no real funcionality besides routing the various arduino I/O-pins to socket pins.

+## Things to take good care of

+Double check the cabling you create.
+Neglecting this may lead to both unexpected and unwanted situations.
+Trust me.

 ## Improvements for a future version

 - Swap VCC and GND pins on the connector to the [buttonmatrix pcb](../buttonmatrix/buttonmatrix.md).
 Alternative: swap VCC and GND there
+- Add two pins to the socket that connects the lamp driver pcb: one for 5v from the Arduino Leonardo and another to be able to reset (switch everything of at once) the lamp driver pcb.
+Connecting the 5V from the Arduino will remove the design flaw described in the button matrix documentation.